2XL/hwDjango/README.md

 ##### Concepts

+* Apps vs Project:
     * Apps: is a Web application that does something.
     * Project: a project is a collection of configuration and apps for a particular website.
     * 1 Project can have N apps, 1 App can be in N projects.

+* Scaffolding:
+    is a technique supported by some MVC frameworks, in which the programmer can specify how the application database may be used.
+    * context
+        * run time: produces code on the fly, it allows changes to the design of the templates to be immediately reflected through the application.
+        * design time
+    * application layer
+        * frontend
+        * backend
 ##### Acronyms

 * API : Application Program Interface